schattenbrot/pizza-api/README.md

 ## Contributing

-Not much to contribute but the swagger documentatin itself and tests.
+Not much to contribute but the swagger documentation itself and tests.

-Problems:

-- Swagger schemas are not working properly and I don't know how to fix that.

 ## License